cindyhfls/Mehta-2019-JNeurosci-SearchTask/README.md

 The number of offers checked is the length of vars.masksOpened.
 This determines the number of psths per trial.
 We want the period from stimulus onset to choice, but I will discuss this with Michael again.

+diamond fixation  = 400 ms
+bar fixation (completed) = 300 ms
+bar rejection < 300 ms

-2. The main function was main_anal_search_task.m
+# 2. The main function was main_anal_search_task.m
 It calls fitting of parameters for some # distribution function #.
 Fitting was done by fminsearchbnd.m (a function from the Internet which was based on MATLAB fminsearch function).
 What it does is fitting paramters by gradient descent, to maximize the loglikelihood.

-3. The log likelihood of the model was calculated with log_likelihood.m This can be changed to include multiple variables (with different distributions).
+# 3. The log likelihood of the model was calculated with log_likelihood.m
+This can be changed to include multiple variables (with different distributions).
 And then calculate the joint probability e.g. (log_likelihood_x + log_likelihood_y + ...).
 Since the log likelihoods are additive, find the best-fit distribution for each variable if you want to fit a joint probabilty.

-4. Distribution Functions: e.g. vonmises.m
+# 4. Distribution Functions: e.g. vonmises.m/linear.m
-Customized Likelihood Functions, which takes several parameters and ouput the probability given an independent variable x. if x is x-coord/y-coord/velocity use Linear/Gaussian/(Mixed-Gaussian/Cubic spline/Exponential/Polynomial)
+% remember to add in the constant term for each distribution Customized Likelihood Functions, which takes several parameters and ouput the probability given an independent variable x. if x is x-coord/y-coord/velocity use Linear/Gaussian/(Mixed-Gaussian/Cubic spline/Exponential/Polynomial)